C10K Coordination Chemistry.

 Some definitions

 The transition metals are generally defined as the elements existing between the Alkali metals and earths (Groups 1 and 2) and the non-metal elements (Groups 13 - 18).
-That is they are the elements where the d-orbitals are being filled.
+But note that IUPAC uses the definition that a transition element is one for which an atom has an incomplete d-subshell, or which gives rise to a cation with an incomplete d-subshell, so that the elements in group 12 (which are within the d-block) are not considered transition elements.

-For this reason, Scandium and Zinc are usually ignored in simple discussions since Sc(III) and Zn(II) are their major oxidation states and these are d0 and d10 respectively.
+For this reason, in the case of the first-row transition metals, Scandium and Zinc are usually ignored in simple discussions, since Sc(III) and Zn(II) are their major oxidation numbers and these are d0 and d10 respectively.

 A coordination compound, sometimes called a coordination complex, contains a central metal atom or ion surrounded by a number of oppositely charged ions or neutral molecules (possessing lone pairs of electrons) which are known as ligands.